cirosantilli/x86-bare-metal-examples/getting-started.md

     sudo dd if=big.img of=/dev/sdX

 you can test several examples with a single USB burn, which is much faster.

+You can also try out the big image on QEMU for fun with:

+    qemu-system-i386 -hda big.img

 You will also want to change the boot order to put the USB first from the F12 BIOS menu.
 This way you don't have to hit F12 like a madman every time.